Corrimal

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Corrimal has 47 active public transport stops offering a mix of train and bus services.
-These stops are served by 33 routes, collectively enabling 1,738 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 169 meters to the nearest stop.
-Most residents commute outward from this primarily residential area, with cars being the dominant mode at 90%.
-The average vehicle ownership is 1.3 per dwelling, lower than the regional average.
-According to the 2021 Census, a high 30.4% of residents work from home, which may reflect COVID-19 conditions.
+These stops are served by 33 different routes that together facilitate 1,738 weekly passenger trips.
+Transport accessibility is rated highly, with residents typically situated 169 meters from the nearest stop.
+Primarily residential, most residents commute outward, with cars being the dominant mode at 90%.
+The average vehicle ownership per dwelling is 1.3, lower than the regional average.
+In 2021 Census data, which may reflect COVID-19 conditions, 30.4% of residents worked from home.

-Service frequency averages 248 trips per day across all routes, resulting in approximately 36 weekly trips per individual stop.
+Service frequency averages 248 trips daily across all routes, equating to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport